Skip to content

 dart run packages/fluvie_cli/bin/fluvie.dart render 01_hello_video --out build/01_hello_video.mp4

-Open the example app and pick “Hello, video” in the lesson list.
-Scrub the slider to step through frames; the timeline pane shows when each animation plays.
+Edit the file, save, and the preview redraws.
+In this repo you can also open the gallery app and pick “Hello, video” in the lesson list: scrub the slider to step through frames, and the timeline pane shows when each animation plays.